Always (Xiu Xiu album): Reception

 Always has received mostly positive reviews.
-On the review aggregate site Metacritic, the album has a score of 78 out of 100, indicating "Generally favorable reviews."
+On the review aggregate site Metacritic, the album has a score of 78 out of 100, indicating "generally favorable reviews".

 Simon Price of The Independent gave the album a perfect score, calling it Xiu Xiu's finest album to date.
 Ed Comentale of Tiny Mix Tapes also praised the album, writing "Xiu Xiu has been around for a while, but it is less a band or a trend that can fade with time than a critical germ cultivated and fed from within mainstream America.
 Such ugliness is for always."
 In another positive review, Heather Phares of AllMusic wrote "It's apt that Always was made with Xiu Xiu's devoted fans in mind, since these catchy, desperate, searing, and searching songs aren't always the most accessible, but they show exactly why this band has such a dedicated audience."
 The A.V.
 Club's Tuyet Nguyen gave the album a grade of "B+," writing "Jamie Stewart is definitely a bummer.
-A man of few positive affirmations, he continues [...] to be recursive, dispirited, antagonized, and bitter.
-His wily charm is that he’s endearingly so.
-He opens old wounds with the grace of a jagged knife, and the catharsis feels great."
+A [person] of few positive affirmations, [they] continue [...] to be recursive, dispirited, antagonized, and bitter.
+[Their] wily charm is that they're endearingly so.
+They open old wounds with the grace of a jagged knife, and the catharsis feels great."

 Not all critics were entirely positive.
-Chris Bosman of Beats Per Minute criticized the album for rehashing the sound and lyrical matters of earlier Xiu Xiu albums, writing "So here’s a sad truth about people: once they understand the tactics you’re using to get your message across, the message loses its impact if you still attempt to approach them from that angle.
+Chris Bosman of Beats Per Minute criticized the album for rehashing the sound and lyrical matters of earlier Xiu Xiu albums, writing "So here's a sad truth about people: once they understand the tactics you're using to get your message across, the message loses its impact if you still attempt to approach them from that angle.
 Xiu Xiu has been doing exactly what they do on Always for ten years and nine LPs now."
 Pitchfork contributor Carrie Batton also agreed in an otherwise positive review, writing "The difficulty for both casual and hardcore fans is that the receptors attuned to the Xiu Xiu experience have become desensitized, so that when a new album comes along, you have to ask yourself: Why should I even bother to listen to this?"